Kerry-Lavrov meeting depends on Moscow's stance - U.S.

 'NO, NO, NO, NO, NO'

-"The point is we're not going to just walk into something where they are just going to say, 'No, no, no, no, no,' to everything and we have travelled all the way there," a second U.S. official said.
+"The point is we're not going to just walk into something where they are just going to say 'no, no, no, no, no,' to everything and we have traveled all the way there," the official said.
 "We're not going to just go there and be rolled."

 Last week, Putin's spokesman ridiculed proposals for an international contact group, saying they "make us smile."